41 Thanksgiving Appetizers to Keep the Family Happy

 Let's start with Thanksgiving nibbles for those lucky diners who can eat anything they want.

-Everybody loves stuffed mushrooms, and when you load them up with crab meat, cream cheese, Parmesan, herbs, and buttery crackers, you've got a holiday treat that the gang will be looking forward to next year, too.
+Everybody loves stuffed mushrooms, and when you load them up with crab meat, cream cheese, Parmesan cheese, herbs, and buttery crackers, you've got a holiday treat that the gang will be looking forward to next year, too.

 Layers of crispy phyllo dough wrap around creamy baked brie, with a touch of honey to set off the cheese's saltiness.
 This easy party snack looks impressive but is a snap to whip up.
 Serve it with crackers and apples, and you've got this in under 45 minutes total time.